sphinx-doc/sphinx/doc/theming.rst

 ``_static/classic.css`` file where all template tags have been processed.

 ..
-[1] It is not an executable Python file, as opposed to :file:`conf.py`,
+[1] It is not an executable Python file, as opposed to the
-       because that would pose an unnecessary security risk if themes are shared.
+       :doc:`configuration file<config>`, because that would pose an unnecessary security risk if themes are shared.

 Third Party Themes
 ------------------